Zidmer/TestCodeChallenge/README.md

 Hello Folks!

 Here's an overview of my CodeChallenge project.
-What seemed straightforward initially turned out to be quite engaging.
-It was my first experience deploying on ECS, which added a layer of complexity, but I thoroughly enjoyed the process.
+What seemed straightforward initially turned out to be quite engaging, but I thoroughly enjoyed the process.

 This project demonstrates a modular, audit-friendly infrastructure setup using Terraform, Docker, and CI/CD pipelines.
 It emphasizes deployment safety, Git hygiene, and engineering practices suitable for interview scenarios.